mozilla/gecko-dev/browser/components/urlbar/docs/telemetry.rst

 urlbar.tips
 ~~~~~~~~~~~

+  NOTE: This telemetry is no longer collected.
+See changelog below.

   This is a keyed scalar whose values are uints and are incremented each time a
   tip result is shown, a tip is picked, and a tip's help button is picked.
 The
   keys are: